emiltomjoseph/PDF-QA-RAG/README.md

 4. Space builds automatically and serves `app.py`.

 ## Challenges Faced
+- Free-tier hosting (Render's 512MB free instance) ran out of memory loading a local Sentence Transformers model, since it pulls in PyTorch.
+Switched to Gemini's embedding API (`gemini-embedding-001`) instead of a local model, removing the PyTorch dependency entirely and keeping memory usage low enough for free hosting.
 - LangChain's 1.0 release removed several legacy prebuilt chains/memory
   classes (`ConversationalRetrievalChain`, `ConversationBufferMemory`).
   Rather than pin to an old version, the app implements the